February 21, 2017 ~ Shabbat MISHPATIM. NAWAH/SABA.

 “Miqra Qodesh” (

-The specific details of how our Sephardic Hazzanut gradually originated are unknown to us.
+The exact details of how our Sephardic Hazzanut gradually originated are unknown to us.

 Many piyyutim (liturgical poems) are found in Mahzor Aram Soba 1527 and 1560, but there is no indication that these piyyutim had different melodies, specifically the melodies of secular Arabic songs.
 Over time, the use of piyyutim got eliminated from the prayers, except for the High Holidays.